vibbits/training-material/topics/data-management-plans/tutorials/prepare-collect/tutorial.md

 ### Data Management Cost Guide

 When you plan your research you may not be able to oversee all costs involved.
 Nevertheless, it is useful to have an idea of possible costs at an early stage.
-You can use the Guide 'Costs of Data Management', which is a practical overview of possible costs per activity within each phase of the research process.
+You can use the Guide [Costs OVerview](../../documents/01_UU_CostOverview.docx), which is a practical overview of possible costs per activity within each phase of the research process.
 Note: The Cost Guide offers cost indications and examples.
 These are not real prices.

 ### Budget Your Data Management Costs